canjs/canjs/docs/can-guides/setup/setting-up-canjs.md

   CanJS is composed from over 80 individual packages.
-For example [can-component Component] is actually the [can-component](https://www.npmjs.com/package/can-component) package, housed in its own [github repository](https://github.com/canjs/can-component).
-The modules within these packages are written in ES5 JavaScript and CommonJS, so they can be imported by Webpack, Browserify, StealJS, and a do not require transpiling.
+For example [can-component Component] is actually the [can-component](https://www.npmjs.com/package/can-component) package, housed in its own [GitHub repository](https://github.com/canjs/can-component).
+The modules within these packages are written in ES5 JavaScript and CommonJS, so they can be imported by webpack, Browserify, StealJS, and a do not require transpiling.

   Apps that need long-term flexibility should installing these packages directly.
 Direct installation